Bachelor of Science in Health Informatics and Information Management (HIIM) Program

 This course introduces the concept of research in the HIIM profession.
 Students will complete an assigned research project to include quantitative, qualitative, or mixed methods.
 Healthcare statistics are also introduced in this course.

-Data Analysis and Lab
+Healthcare Data Analysis

 Collection, analysis, display, interpretation and management of healthcare data are addressed in this course.
 Definitions, sources, computations, reporting systems and methods of quality statistical process control will be explored in relationship to the management of health information.
 The use of data in research will also be explored.